GerritCodeReview/homepage/releases/README.md

 * Changes can be assigned to specific users

+* Open and Abandoned changes can be deleted

 * HTML emails and new templating framework

 * Support for receiving review comments by email